DERE-ad2001/Frida-Labs/Frida 0x5/Solution/Solution.md

-If we check the app again and we can see the flag in the textview.
+If we check the app again we can see the flag in the textview.